marcokuoni/public_doc/essays/8_webassembly_docker_container/README.md

 Including the well-known advantages of WebAssembly itself:
 * Security: WebAssembly programs run in a sandbox.
 It is not directly possible to access the host system or other containers.
-* Performance: WebAssembly is compiled to machine code.
+* Performance: WebAssembly is compiled to WebAssembly machine code.
 * And more, as seen in my latest [article](https://medium.com/webassembly/emscripten-simple-portability-9d3238d99294).

 | Aspect                       | Classic                               | WebAssembly Containers                                                                              |